Configure RoboGEO

 GeGeocoderAutoAdvance

 When True and after geocoding a photo in Google Earth, the next image in the set is automatically selected.
 Setting this to True is equivalent to clicking the Next button after geocoding an image.
-The default value is False, but you'll probably want to set it to True once you get used to the workflow.
+The default value is True.
+Normally, this should be True and GeGeocoderAutoAdvanceAfterTitleEdit should be False if you prefer to set an image's title before geocoding it.

 GeGeocoderRange